Dhruva2/MinimallyDisruptiveCurves.docs/index.md

 <p style="color:black;font-size:18px;"> You have a mathematical model (of any flavour), and you want to answer questions like: </p>
 ~~~
 <!-- **Next Questions**: -->
-- Are some model interactions unnecessary?
-Which ones?
+- Which model interactions could I kill without greatly affecting model behaviour?
-- Is there a hidden approximation you could make in the model that wouldn't greatly change behaviour?
+- Is there a hidden approximation I could make in the model that wouldn't greatly change behaviour?
-- Which model parameters can never be determined by model-fitting to data?
-Can we instead find some identifiable function of these parameters?
+- Are model parameters structurally / practically identifiable from data?
+If not, which (functions of the) parameters are unidentifiable?
-- (*Dually*) What spaces of parameters are (approximately/exactly) consistent with the data?
+- (*Dually*) What spaces of parameters are (approximately/exactly) consistent with the data / desired behaviour?
 - Could changes in parameter $x$ could be continuously compensated for by changes in parameters $y$ and $z$?
 Or by $u$, $v$, and $w$?
-If so, what form of compensation?
+Or by any parameters at all?
+If so, what kind of compensatory changes?
 \\

 @@infobox
 **By the way**
- - Successfully fitting your model to data does **not** imply that model parameters can be uniquely determined from data.
-It might not even bound their allowable values.
+- We provide [Examples](/menu2/) in which MD curves answer all of the above questions
+*(on differential equation models from systems biology/neuroscience due to author prejudice.
+The package is model-agnostic.)*
+- If you find any other use case, let me know!
 @@

 \\